-Audit (Chair)
+- Audit (Chair) - Nominating, Sustainability & Governance

-2021 and chairs the Board's Audit Committee.
-Ms. Wentworth serves as a director and audit committee chair for Lineage Logistics Holding, LLC, the world's largest temperature-controlled industrial REIT and logistics solutions provider.
-She also serves as a director and chair of the compensation and management development committee for Graphic Packaging Holding Company (NYSE: GPK), and is a member of its nominating and corporate governance committee.
-Ms. Wentworth was a director and chair of the audit committee for CyrusOne, Inc. from 2014 until its acquisition by a consortium led by KKR and Global Infrastructure Partners (GIP) in March 2022 and had served as chair of the board since May 2021.
+Lynn A. Wentworth has been a Director of the Company since 2021.
+She currently chairs the Board's Audit Committee and is also a member of its Nominating, Sustainability and Governance Committee.
+Ms. Wentworth also serves as the lead independent director for Lineage (NASDAQ:LINE), the world's largest temperature-controlled industrial REIT and logistics solutions provider, where she previously served as its audit committee chair.
+She continues to serve as a member of Lineage's Board's audit and compensation committees.
+Ms. Wentworth also serves as a director and chair of the compensation & management development committee for Graphic Packaging Holding Company (NYSE: GPK) and, until recently, was its audit committee chair.
+Ms. Wentworth was a director and chair of the audit committee for CyrusOne, Inc. from 2014 until its acquisition by a consortium led by KKR and Global Infrastructure Partners in March 2023 and had served as chair of the board since May 2021.
 She was also a director and chair of the audit committee of Cincinnati Bell, Inc. from 2008 until its acquisition by Macquarie Asset Management in September 2021 and had served as chair of the board since May 2019.
-She served as the Senior Vice President, Chief Financial Officer and Treasurer of BlueLinx Holdings Inc. (NYSE: BXC) until her retirement in 2008.
+She served as the Senior Vice President, Chief Financial Officer and Treasurer of BlueLinx Holdings Inc. (NYSE:BXC) until her retirement in 2008.
 Prior to joining BlueLinx in 2007, Ms. Wentworth was with BellSouth Corporation from 1985 to 2007, where she served as Vice President and Chief Financial Officer for the Communications Group from 2004 to 2007 and Vice President Treasurer from 2003 to 2004.
 She also held a variety of financial and operational assignments with increasing responsibility in tax, strategic planning, investor relations, financial planning, sales, operations, and treasury for BellSouth.
 Ms. Wentworth began her career at Coopers & Lybrand, where she served in both the audit and tax divisions.
 She holds a bachelor's degree from Babson College, a master's degree in taxation from Bentley College and a master's in business administration from Georgia State University.
+In 2024, Ms. Wentworth completed a climate certification program through Competent Boards.